EKbanaML/ekbanaml.github.io/_posts/Cassandra/2021-09-15-cassandra-setup.md

 #### Setting Up Cassandra in Cluster

-In our cluster,we are using 4 nodes and setting up cassandra in it.
+In our cluster, we are using 4 nodes and setting up cassandra in it.
 But you can set up any number of clusters in your machine.
  The process of setting up cassandra is given below:

 1) Firstly, Install the cassandra using tarball file in your machine(node) as mentioned [above]({{ site.baseurl }} #installation-methods).